Home » “During These Uncertain Times…”

 Too many use a presumptuous, informal tone in their emails.
 They communicate as though they know what the other side means or is thinking, which, in many cases, is invalid.

 We need to make sure our tone and intent are super clear.
 We don’t want to appear unconcerned or disinterested.
-Those details, when paid attention to, can cause a different response or reaction—a positive one.
+Those details, when paid attention to, can cause a different response—a positive one.

-Yes, with those you know very well, you can probably get away with whipping off emails with no courtesy or etiquette.
-You can also be as informal or grumpy as you like (but I bet they wouldn’t mind if you took the time and made the effort to be pleasant anyway).
+Yes, with those you know very well, you can probably get away with whipping off emails without proper courtesy or etiquette.
+You can also be as informal or grumpy as you like (but I bet they wouldn’t mind if you made an effort to be pleasant anyway).

 A Little Courtesy Goes a Long Way

-A little courtesy can make a huge difference for all other emails with those you don’t know very well or at all.
-None of us know what others are going through or struggling with.
-Never assume or surmise.
+A little courtesy can make a massive difference for emails with those you don’t know very well or at all.
+None of us knows what others are going through or struggling with.
+So, never assume or surmise.

 Stressful, difficult, uncertain—every TV commercial reminds us of what we are going through.
 We get it.